7.5 Mental health

 The Public Health Agency of Sweden (Folkhälsomyndigheten) is responsible for coordinating the work of many different stakeholders, such as governmental agencies, regions and municipalities.
 The agency is also responsible for monitoring, compiling, analysing and disseminating knowledge to support mental health promotion and preventive mental health work.

 In 2020, the Government commissioned the Swedish National Agency for Medical and Social Evaluation (SBU) to evaluate efforts to promote mental health and prevent mental illness and suicide among children and young people.
 Among other things, the SBU will review the scientific basis for what is required of structured manual-based interventions (programmes) to promote mental health and prevent mental illness and suicide among children and young people aged 2-18.
-The assignment will be finalised in October 2022.
+The assignment was finalised in October 2022 when the report (Främjande av psykiskt välbefinnande hos barn och ungdomar) was published.

 - developing the coordination and cooperation between relevant agencies and stakeholders working with suicide prevention on a national level